🧀 Cleaner Buffalo Chicken Dip

 Wellness Note

-This dip is one of my go-to for get-togethers — hearty, cheesy, and tangy.
-It hits like comfort food, but without the seed-oil guilt and inflammation.
-Great served with veggies or something crispy, it satisfies without compromising your standards.
+This dip is hearty, cheesy, tangy and a consistent crowd-pleaser.
+Great served with veggies or something crispy, it satisfies every time without compromising your standards.

 Prep Work